-Let’s be clear, college is expensive.
-There’s really no way to dance around it.
-Granted, at Hesston our annual tuition is very reasonable when compared to other schools; in fact our total cost is around 20 percent lower than the national average for private colleges.
-But it’s still a significant investment.
+Hesston College’s annual tuition is very reasonable when compared to other schools; in fact our total cost is around 20 percent lower than the national average for private colleges.
+Our average financial aid package is more than $24,000.

-At the same time, understand that a very, very low percentage of college students nationwide actually pay for their education up front without any financial assistance.
+A low percentage of college students nationwide actually pay for their education up front without any financial assistance.
 Ask anyone.
-This is no different at Hesston, where 98 percent of our students receive some form of financial aid.
+This is no different at Hesston, where 99 percent of our students receive some form of financial aid.

-Also, the key is to think of it in terms of value.
-While the cost of college may initially be a bit of a shock, step back, take a deep breath, and think about the experience and lifelong advantages a Hesston education provides.
+The key is to think of it in terms of value.
+While the cost of college may initially be a bit of a shock, step back and think about the experience and lifelong advantages a Hesston education provides.

 Hesston FAFSA Code